haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-local-tutorial/index.md

 HADDOCK2.4 version requires python version 2.7 and CNS version 1.3 (see above for CNS installation instructions).
 Importantly, python2 (pointing to python2.7) should be existing on your system.

-As python2.7 is out of life, one way to install it is to use miniconda.
+/
-See for installing miniconda on your system: https://docs.conda.io/en/latest/miniconda.html
+As python2.7 is end of life, one way to install it is to use [miniconda](https://docs.conda.io/en/latest/miniconda.html){:target="_blank"} on your system.

 Once miniconda has been installed and activated, create a HADDOCK2.4 environment with the following command (withing the haddock2.4 directory):